P2PVPS/server-deployment2/README.md

 * Enter the `server-deployment/sshd-container` directory and build that image with `./buildImage`.

+* Enter the `server-deployment` directory and build the server software with this comment:<br>
+`docker-compose build`

 * Bring all the containers online by running the following command:
 `docker-compose up`.
 Ensure there are not obvious error messages.